-DEXYCU is the first long-acting intraocular product approved by the FDA for the treatment of post-operative ocular inflammation.
-Cataract surgery is one of the most frequent surgical procedures performed in the U.S., with approximately four million procedures performed annually.
+DEXYCU is the first long-acting intraocular product approved by the FDA for the treatment of post-operative ocular inflammation such as treatment following cataract surgery.
+Cataract surgery is one of the most frequent surgical procedures performed in the U.S., with approximately 4.8 million procedures performed annually.
 However, patients can experience post-operative ocular inflammation.
 Under the current standard of care for inflammation associated with cataract surgery, patients, many of whom are elderly, must self-administer medicated eye drops several times a day over a period of several weeks.
-DEXYCU, administered as a single intraocular injection at the conclusion of surgery, utilizes our Verisome technology to dispense a biodegradable extended-release formulation of dexamethasone, a corticosteroid, in the posterior chamber directly behind the iris.
+DEXYCU, administered as a single intraocular injection at the conclusion of surgery, utilizes our Verisome technology to dispense a biodegradable extended-release formulation of dexamethasone, a corticosteroid, in the chamber of the anterior segment, directly behind the iris.
 We believe that a single administration of a corticosteroid at the site of inflammation may benefit patients by eliminating non-compliance and dosing errors associated with the current practice of dispensing multiple daily self-administered eye drops following cataract surgery over a period of several weeks.